 According to The Kennel Club, between 30% and 60% of all dogs are overweight.
 This can lead to a whole host of health problems including joint disease, diabetes and tumours.

 We’re literally killing our dogs with love.

-If you relent and end up feeding human food regularly because they’re refusing to eat their own food, you’re playing into an unhealthy cycle.
+If you relent and end up feeding human food regularly because your dog won’t eat their own food, you’re playing into an unhealthy cycle.
 It’s unlikely your dog will get the nutrients they need and it’s much easier to overfeed this way.

 To correct picky eating behaviour, the only food you should offer is their regular dry or wet dog food at scheduled meal times.

 Even if they refuse to eat all day, you mustn’t give in to those big doughy eyes.
 Rest assured your dog won’t starve themselves.
 They’ll eventually realise they have to eat what they’re given.

 The 15 minute rule suppresses picky eating further by limiting the time they’re allowed to eat.
 If your dog eats twice a day, they’ll have 15 minutes each time to eat their food.